 The outreach subcommittee is not the only subcommittee concerned with reaching out to isolated addicts.
 Sometimes addicts are isolated by factors other than geography: social, economic, and cultural factors, for instance.
 PI, H&I, and phoneline subcommittees can help an area committee focus additional attention on the needs of addicts in our own communities who, for one reason or another, have not found NA accessible.
 Area service committees and their subcommittees need to do whatever they can to ensure that recovery is available to any addict who seeks it, "regardless of age, race, sexual identity, creed, religion, or lack of religion."
-Area subcommittees engaging in community outreach activities may find help in the WSO bulletin, NA: Serving the Community.
+Area subcommittees engaging in community outreach activities may find help by contacting the World Service Office.